lab11/gateway/software/ble-gateway/README.md

 To use this gateway with your BLE device
 ------------------------------------

-1. Configure your device to advertise (at least) two different advertisements.
+1. Configure your device to advertise (at least) an Eddystone URL packet.
-One should be an Eddystone URL packet.
 The URL should point to a webserver path where you can host the needed JavaScript code.
 For example, the Eddystone URL should be a shortened version of something like:

         https://rawgit.com/org/project/device/

-    The second advertisement can be completely device specific.
+    The scan response of that advertisement or a second advertisement can be completely device specific.
 It can contain data or not.
-The second advertisement is what the gateway will use to parse data from the device.
+This is what the gateway will use to parse data from the device.

     If you wish, you can advertise additional custom advertisements.
 Each will